This review contains full spoilers for Hereditary.

 When an unspeakable tragedy strikes (yes that scene, that shocking and utterly distressing scene) it becomes the final catalyst for the family’s emotional, psychological and ultimately, physical descent into hell.
 Eventually we learn that Grandma had been the head of a cult that worships a demon named Paimon (his symbol appears throughout the film), and that she had a long-cultivated plan to use one of Annie’s children as Paimon’s healthy human host body.
 Paimon had first possessed Charlie, but his true and final target is Peter.

 How much agency or control do we have to escape the curses, demons or traits of our parents?
 This is essentially the main question Hereditary asks, and it’s referenced early on and again later in the film in one of Peter’s classes, in which his teacher discusses Greek tragedies and mythology, including the tale of Iphigenia, whose father sacrificed her to the gods as payback for a mistake he had made.
 The teacher asks the class whether a story is more tragic if the persons involved have control over their actions or whether it’s more tragic if they’re controlled by pre-determined forces, such as fate or some will of the gods.

-Annie tries to maintain control of her situation with her dioramas and genuine efforts to be a good mother.
+Annie tries to maintain control with her dioramas and genuine efforts to be a good mother.
 But time and again she comes up against forces beyond her control, such as her sleepwalking episodes in which she inadvertently tries to hurt her children.
 She doesn’t consciously want to harm them, but her mother’s curse has been cast, and it controls Annie despite her best waking intentions.

 Likewise, when Charlie loses her head against the telephone pole, we see the symbol of Paimon is carved into it, indicating that there are forces at work beyond the mere fact of Peter’s irresponsibility.